-Data reporting and analysis must include all aspects of the system: state operated facilities, Medicaid-funded services; state/federal grant services; and Human Service Centers.
+Data reporting and analysis must include all aspects of the system: state operated facilities, Medicaid-funded services; state/federal grant services; and HSCs.
 Integrating data sets is necessary to provide baseline information on services and expenditures, how various funding streams are utilized, levels of care, and types of services being used across the continuum and throughout the state.
 10C.
 Use data for quality improvement.

 When HHS has determined that accurate, comprehensive data is being collected, this data should be incorporated into all aspects of program monitoring, quality assessment, and quality improvement efforts.
 Performance-based contracting may be an option in the future, but will require considerable investment in the providers to adapt to a very different business model and service delivery approaches.
 Recommendation 11: Eliminate Barriers to Care 11A.
-Identify the Factors Contributing to Low Medicaid/CHIP Penetration Rates, with a Special Focus on People with Disabilities A state that adopted Medicaid expansion should be concerned that its uninsured population increased since adopting expansion, and that the state's Medicaid/CHIP penetration rate ranks lowest in the United States.
-North Dakota should identify and make efforts to address the factors contributing to the increase in the number of uninsured people, as well as the low rates of Medicaid/CHIP penetration.
-The lack of health care coverage is a known deterrent to the use of preventive and ongoing services and supports that allow people with disabilities to live and thrive in their communities, and increases costs to the state.
-11B.
 Reduce case manager caseloads.

 The existing case manager to client ratios of 1:60 for I/DD and 1:55 for Aging do not allow for adequate access to care.
 North Dakota must reduce caseload sizes in order for investment in case management to have a positive impact on recipients and their access to services.
 One option is to fund more case managers.
 TAC also recommends expanding the capacities of underutilized case managers to serve more than one target population.

-11C.
+11B.
 Expand access to transportation in rural and urban communities.